jbgo/chasqui/README.md

 Sidekiq/Resque workers.
 For a list of available broker options, see `chasqui --help`.

-### Publish events
+### Publish an events

     Chasqui.publish 'order.purchased', user, order

-Publishes an event to the `order.purchased` channel and include information about the user and order that triggered the event.
+Publishes an event to the `order.purchased` channel and includes information about the user and order that triggered the event.
 Any arguments after the channel name must be JSON-serializable.

-### Subscribe to events

-    Chasqui.subscriptions do
-      subscribe 'order.purchased', PurchasedOrderWorker
-      # ...more subscriptions
-    end

-The above code tells Chasqui to place events published to the `order.purchased` channel on the `PurchaseOrderWorker`'s queue.

-Because many applications will share the same Redis database, you should consider prefixing your queue names with a unique identifier for your application.

-    Chasqui.subscriptions queue_name_prefix: 'app_id' do
-      subscribe 'order.purchased', with: PurchasedOrderWorker
-    end

-Now the `PurchasedOrderWorker` will pull jobs from the `app_id:pubsub` queue instead of the `pubsub` queue specified previously in the worker class.

-You can also use a callable object instead of a worker class to handle events.

-    Chasqui.subscriptions queue: 'app_id:pubsub' do
-      subscribe 'order.purchased', ->(event, user, order) {
-        logger.info event.to_json
-      }
-    end

 ### Define workers to handle events